Mike Kanentakeron Mitchell

-Mitchell directed several more films on First Nations issues at the NFB, then worked with the North American Indian Traveling College (now Ronathahonni Cultural Centre) to set up replica of a traditional Mohawk settlement on Kawehno:ke (Cornwall Island) and produce educational material and videos that helped to spread Native culture awareness.
+Mitchell directed several more films on First Nations issues at the NFB.
+Next he worked with the North American Indian Traveling College (now Ronathahonni Cultural Centre) to set up replica of a traditional Mohawk settlement on Kawehno:ke (Cornwall Island).
+He also produced educational material and videos that helped to spread Native culture awareness.

-He was one of several First Nations filmmakers honoured at a retrospective screening on February 25, 2017, at TIFF Bell Lightbox.
-Mitchell has stated that he is retired from politics after three decades and multiple terms as Grand Chief and intends to resume filmmaking.
+Mitchell was one of several First Nations filmmakers honoured at a retrospective screening on February 25, 2017, at TIFF Bell Lightbox.
+He said that he is retired from politics after three decades and multiple terms as Grand Chief, and intends to resume filmmaking.

 Mitchell is the winner of a 2016 Indspire Award for his life in politics.

 Lacrosse

 Born into a lacrosse family, Mitchell played in the St. Regis, Cornwall Island and Cornwall Minor Lacrosse systems of eastern Ontario and western Quebec.

-Mitchell revived the Akwesasne Minor Lacrosse Association, enabling local Mohawk teams to once again compete in the Ontario Minor Lacrosse Association, and formed the Iroquois Lacrosse Association.
+Mitchell revived the Akwesasne Minor Lacrosse Association, which enabled local Mohawk teams to once again compete in the Ontario Minor Lacrosse Association.
+He also formed the Iroquois Lacrosse Association.
 In 1993, Mitchell was appointed to the Canadian Lacrosse Association's Board of Directors.

 In 2003, he was inducted into the Canadian Lacrosse Hall of Fame as a Special Contributor.
 In June 2014, he received the Lester B. Pearson Award from the Canadian Lacrosse Association for his work as "a leader, a contributor, an advocate and relentless promoter of the game."